Island Girl

-"Island Girl" is a 1975 song by English musician Elton John.
-It was written by John and his songwriting collaborator Bernie Taupin and released as the first single from the album Rock of the Westies (1975).
-It reached number one for three weeks on the Billboard Hot 100 in the U.S., selling over one million copies, and also reached the top twenty in Canada, New Zealand, Australia and the UK.
+"Island Girl" is a 1975 song by British musician Elton John and lyricist Bernie Taupin, and performed by John.
+It was released as the first single from the album Rock of the Westies (1975).
+It reached number one for three weeks on the Billboard Hot 100 in the U.S. (John's final No. 1 single as a solo artist for 22 years), selling over one million copies.
+It also reached the top five in Canada and New Zealand, as well as the top twenty in Australia and the UK.

-John has not performed the song in over 30 years.
+John has not performed the song since 1990.
 While no official reason has been given, Andy Greene of Rolling Stone surmises it is due in part to controversial lyrics about a Jamaican prostitute in New York City and a Jamaican man who wants to take her back to Jamaica.

 Background

 The single's B-side was "Sugar on the Floor", written by Kiki Dee, who would go on to duet with John on a number of occasions, most notably on their chart-topping 1976 single, "Don't Go Breaking My Heart".